 The importance of thorough, accurate data transcription cannot be overstated; the value of the efforts in the field is only manifested once the data are properly entered for delivery to NEON's end users.
 Mobile applications are the preferred mechanism for data entry.
 Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription and improve data quality.
-If available, adhesive barcode labels should be used and scanned into the mobile application.
 Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.